The Magisterium

 I think this stems from the fact that they have only the Bible.
 No Protestant denomination can trace its origins back more than 500 years.
 A great many of them, in fact, won't have more than 200 years under their belt.
 So they have no living tradition that goes back to Christ.
 They read the Bible - and they run with it.

-So they have given themselves the right to think that only they have it figured out.
+By that virute, they have given themselves the right to think that only they have it figured out.

 Peace be with you,